Sheriff’s deputy seriously hurt in crash in Rappahannock County; driver charged - NewsBreak

 RAPPAHANNOCK COUNTY, Va.
 (DC News Now) — Virginia State Police said a driver faces a charge after his car hit an SUV, injuring the sheriff’s deputy who was driving it.

 The wreck happened on Friday, Dec.
-30 at the intersection of Lee Highway (Route 211) and Zachary Taylor Highway ((Route 522).7 displaced, firefighter injured in Va. house fire
+30 at the intersection of Lee Highway (Route 211) and Zachary Taylor Highway (Route 522).On-duty Chesterfield Police officer hit by impaired driver on Iron Bridge Road

 Virginia State Police said Adams faces a charge of Failure to Yield Right of Way at a Stop Sign.Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.